0x444454/mandel99/README.md

 # BUILD TYPES

 There are 3 build types:
-- "**mandel99 Benchmark**": This is slightly slower but can be used as a speed benchmark program for your TI-99/4A.
+- "**mandel99 Benchmark**": This is slightly slower but can be used as a CPU speed benchmark program for your TI-99/4A.
 When the calculation is completed, the number of elapsed frames is printed in the upper-right corner of the screen (hexadecimal number).
 The lower the number, the faster the machine.
 - "**mandel99 Fast**": This is about 16% faster.
 The trick is relocating the core calculation loop in SRAM.
 Unfortunately, I have not yet found a way to count elapsed frames in this mode without the Console ROM messing with SRAM and destroying my code.
 So the elapsed frames number will always be 0000.
 - "**mandelF18A**"" This requires a F18A and runs completely in the GPU for super-fast rendering.
 It renders at half-horizontal resolution (fat pixels), so benchmark numbers are not comparable to the CPU version (***mandel99**).